-Written by Ryan on Friday the 9th of June 2017.
+Written by Active Minds on Friday the 9th of June 2017.

 Take advantage of the warm weather and beautiful outdoors this summer with these 5 summer dementia activities: